Share this post on:

 • Both Ones and Sixes are uncomfortable with success.

-• Both styles create problems for themselves in completing tasks and moving toward success: Ones because they believe something is never perfect, constantly criticizing themselves, and Sixes because they continually doubt and question themselves and believe that becoming successful will make them a target.
+• Both styles create problems for themselves in completing tasks and moving toward success: Ones because they believe something is never perfect and constantly criticize themselves, and Sixes because they continually doubt and question themselves and believe that becoming successful will make them a target.

 • Both styles tend to be activists supporting social causes they care about.